NREL/catcost-docs/README.md

 ## Adding Pages

-Docsify automatically finds (and adds to the TOC) any Markdown pages added to the docs folder.
+Docsify automatically finds (and creates routes to) any Markdown pages added to the docs folder.
 In each folder, the README.md file becomes the homepage for that folder.
 If you add a visualizations subdirectory to docs and create README.md and Sankey.md files in that directory, those can be accessed at /visualizations/ and /visualizations/Sankey, respectively.
 See this [Docsify page](https://docsify.js.org/#/more-pages) for more details.